tubaterry/markdown-temp/devnotes.md

 ##### todo list ideas
 - live-update? what's the perf penalty? can we minimize enough to make it worth it?
 - subsection TOCs for big files if you're a masochist i suppose
+- Option for including "Table of Contents" heading within the TOC tag? that'd be neat.

 ## Get grammar info